cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     slot leader
       elected node that has been selected to create a block within the current slot.
 A random election process occurs based on the proportional stake.

+    smart contract
+      an automated agreement, written in code, that tracks, verifies, and executes the binding transactions of a contract between various parties.
+The transactions of the  contract are automatically executed by the smart contract code when predetermined conditions are met.
+Smart contracts are self executing and reliable and do not require the actions or presence of third parties.
+The smart contract code is stored on, and distributed across, a decentralised blockchain network, making it transparent and irreversible.

     stake pool
       a reliable block-producing server node that holds the combined stake of various stakeholders in a single entity, or pool.